accepton/accepton-apple/docs/use/use_with_storyboard.md

 #Use with storyboard

-After choosing one of the above methods to install the Accepton iOS framework, do the following on your storyboard:
+Do the following on your storyboard:

   1. Add a new view controller at the point where you want to collect a payment
   2. Add a `Present Modally` segue to the new view controller